 This guide aims to help you in identifying which DTG printer is suitable for your business model.
 Unlike buying a screen printing manual/auto, a wrong DTG buy will kill your business model.
-The DTG machines are not as universal and modular as a screen printing manual, and you can’t repurpose a DTG easily without spending another round of investment.
+The DTG machines are not as universal and modular as a screen printing manual, and you cannot repurpose a DTG easily without spending another round of investment.

-Budget DTG Printer
+Entry-Level DTG Printer

 - Fast T-Jet

-Entry Level DTG Printer
+Mid-Scale Level DTG Printer

 These DTG Printers are printers built from the ground up by the respective companies.
 They are not the cheapest, and each manufacturer targets the market differently, and this reflects on the proprietary inks used in their printer.